Systematic Assessment of Fuzzers using Mutation Analysis: Introduction

-In this paper, we show that such optimizations actually allow applying \emph{full mutation analysis to evaluate and compare fuzzers at scale,} using a myriad of \emph{unbiased mutations} that assess the ability of a fuzzer to find any kind of bugs, including, but not limited to, software vulnerabilities.
+In this paper, we show that such optimizations actually allow us to apply \emph{full mutation analysis to evaluate and compare fuzzers at scale,} using a myriad of \emph{unbiased mutations} that assess the ability of a fuzzer to find any kind of bugs, including, but not limited to, software vulnerabilities.
 Our approach is implemented and available as a large-scale evaluation bench for fuzzers.
-We demonstrate the usefulness of the evaluation bench by applying them on a number of popular fuzzers (\afl, \aflpp, \libfuzzer, and \honggfuzz), evaluating them on a number of test subjects (\cares, \vorbis, \woffnew, \libevent, \guetzli, \retwo, and \curl).
-We show that it is possible to conduct a full-scale evaluation and comparison of fuzzers using 16.36 CPU years of computation time, just under a month with our available hardware---a nontrivial, yet affordable amount of resources.
-To the best of our knowledge, the present work thus \begin{compactitem} \item is the first study to apply mutation analysis to fuzzers, using traditional mutation operators as well as operators from a security context (a total of 31 operators); \item shows how optimizations in mutation analysis induce a speedup of nearly \emph{two orders (95$\times$) of magnitude,} making it applicable to fuzzers; \item demonstrates that fuzzers indeed differ in their ability to detect mutations, and consequently, faults; and \item shows that improvements in failure detection---notably the use of sanitizers---results in a better mutation detection. \end{compactitem} These results demonstrate that our evaluation bench can be used to compare fuzzer performance and assess improvements.
+We demonstrate the usefulness of the evaluation bench by applying it on a number of popular fuzzers (\afl, \aflpp, \libfuzzer, and \honggfuzz) and test subjects (\cares, \vorbis, \woffnew, \libevent, \guetzli, \retwo, and \curl).
+We show that it is possible to conduct a full-scale evaluation and comparison of these fuzzers using 16.36 CPU years of computation time, just under a month with our available hardware---a nontrivial, yet affordable amount of resources and a first step toward\todo{towards? or am I wrong? -- BM} making mutation analysis a feasible solution for comparing fuzzers.
+To the best of our knowledge, the present work thus \begin{compactitem} \item is the first study to apply mutation analysis to fuzzers, using traditional mutation operators as well as operators from a security context (a total of 31 operators); \item identifies the limitations of traditional mutation analysis optimizations when used for fuzzer comparison; \item develops novel optimization strategies for mutation analysis when mutation analysis is used for fuzzer comparison (we show that these optimizations can make mutation analysis usable for fuzzer comparison); \item demonstrates that fuzzers indeed differ in their ability to detect mutations, and consequently, faults; \item shows that improvements in failure detection---notably the use of sanitizers---result in a better mutation detection. \end{compactitem} These results demonstrate that our evaluation bench can be used to compare fuzzer performance and evaluate improvements of different tools.